Match Community Day Team

 Ms. Delaney was born and raised in Boston, MA.
 She earned her Bachelor’s degree at Trinity College in Hartford, CT and is working towards her Master’s degree in Effective Teaching.
 Ms. Delaney began her career at Match Community Day as a Match Teacher Resident, teaching in K2 and tutoring scholars in 1st and 2nd grade.
 Ms. Delaney enjoys working collaboratively with colleagues and staying active in her free time.
 She loves to read and spend time with family and friends.

-SAM DUFFY-PROTENTIS I ASSOCIATE TEACHER
+SAM DUFFY-PROTENTIS I 4TH GRADE TEACHER

 Mr. Duffy grew up in Easton, Massachusetts.
 He attended the University of Connecticut where he received his bachelor's degree in Political Science.
 After college, Mr. Duffy served for two years with City Year Boston at the Channing Elementary School and at the Chittick Elementary School.
 Mr. Duffy is super excited to join the MCD Team!
 In his free time, Mr. Duffy enjoys playing and watching sports, reading, and running.